truevault-safe/hipaa-compliance-developers-guide/02 What is HIPAA?.md

 Unlike other laws (DMCA anyone?) there is no "safe harbor" here.
 Just because you don't want to handle PHI doesn't opt you out of HIPAA compliance requirements.

-Further, just refusing to sign a business associate agreement doesn't absolve you of the provisions of HIPAA compliance should your services handle PHI (intentionally or not) in any way.
+Further, just refusing to sign a Business Associate Agreement doesn't absolve you of the provisions of HIPAA compliance should your services handle PHI (intentionally or not) in any way.

 Here are some examples of potential Business Associates: